Guide page

 Should I use a full email-signature template instead?

 Only if you need a larger branded footer with logos, links, and layout blocks.
-This MVP focuses on the faster task of placing a personal signature image into Gmail.
+If the goal is simply placing a personal signature image, this lighter Gmail workflow is usually enough.

 What size should the signature feel like in Gmail?